 “Now that I have been making soap and other skin care products for a few years I make fewer mistakes, and I think it is also good to note that I am not afraid of trying something new.
 This is what keeps the process fresh and compelling.
 Plus there are always new ingredients to try and I love that!”

 Remember, she loves to learn and try new things.
-While her list of hobbies and talents is impressive, there is something she wants to do that she hasn’t yet. ” I really want to learn how to make homemade breads – all types of breads.
+While her list of hobbies and talents is impressive, she wants to do something that she hasn’t yet. ” I really want to learn how to make homemade loaves of bread – all types of bread.
 This is an craft that I find fascinating, mysterious and kind of intimidating.
 I have the Bread Bible at home and haven’t made it past page 10 yet so I have a long way to go.
-Hopefully by the end of 2010 I will be baking up a storm!
+Hopefully, by the end of 2010, I will be baking up a storm!
 I think the pattern here is that I am what you might call a creative nerd – I enjoy the research part of creation almost as much as the physical elements.”

 While most people say their family or business is their greatest accomplishment, Melissa leans another way.
 “Wow – perhaps waiting until a little later in life to marry.
-There were so many places and experiences that I had on my own, and that allowed my to build my confidence and be on my own before settling in to a great friendship and relationship.
-Also being able to purchase a condo all on my own.
+There were so many places and experiences that I had on my own, and that allowhicho build mmeconfidence and be on my own before settling in to a great friendship and relationship.
+Also, being able to purchase a condo all on my own.
 I never thought that would be possible.”

 Ten years from now, Melissa sees herself, “Enjoying life in a setting that is full of creative people and beauty, and that provides varied opportunities to be active outside.
 In a position that provides a good living – hopefully using my hands to create.”

 The Joy of Soap has loyal and joyful customers.
 Their Press Page is impressive!
 Here’s a glimpse at what a few had to say: